Step 4: Full View

 Should Engineer A disclose Clover City's overture to ABC management before resigning, or may he act on the overture without disclosure given that the client, not Engineer A, initiated the suggestion?

-Depart Without Disclosure, Impose Voluntary Moratorium Board's choice Resign from ABC without disclosing the overture, treating the client-initiated nature of the suggestion as shifting moral responsibility to Clover City, and voluntarily refrain from soliciting ABC's clients for approximately one year as a good-faith transition measure.
+O2 Resign from ABC without disclosing the overture, treating the client-initiated nature of the suggestion as shifting moral responsibility to Clover City, and voluntarily refrain from soliciting ABC's clients for approximately one year as a good-faith transition measure.
+Board's choice

 The faithful agent obligation (Code II.4) requires Engineer A to act in ABC's interests during employment, including disclosing material conflicts of interest such as a client's active recruitment of him away from ABC.
 Countervailing, the client-initiated departure moral responsibility shift principle holds that because Clover City, not Engineer A, originated the suggestion, moral responsibility for the loyalty disruption shifts substantially to the client, and the non-disclosing client-solicited departure contextual permissibility principle establishes that non-disclosure is not necessarily an ethical violation where no formal agreement existed and Engineer A did not actively solicit the interest.